lizardfs/documentation/source/adminguide/replication.rst

 The # character starts comments.

 There can be up to 40 replication goals configured, with ids between 1 and 40 inclusive.
-Each file stored on the filesystem refers to some goal id and is replicated according to the goal currently associated with this id.
+Each file stored on the file system refers to some goal id and is replicated according to the goal currently associated with this id.

-By default, goal 1 means one copy on any chunkserver, goal 2 means two copies on any two chunkservers and so on.
+By default, goal 1 means one copy on any chunk server, goal 2 means two copies on any two chunk servers and so on.
 The purpose of mfsgoals.cfg is to override this behavior, when desired.
 The file is a list of goal definitions, each consisting of an id, a name and a list of labels.